doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ### Left to right arrow

 The left to right arrow `->` is a special kind of node.
-It is represented as a call like an operator, but it can only exist in a list, which suggests that it can only be used as an argument for another call, like clauses for an anonymous function or in a `do` block.
+It is represented as non-qualified call, but it can only exist in a list, which suggests that it can only be used as an argument for another call, like clauses for an anonymous function or in a `do` block.
 The first argument must always be a list representing its left hand side arguments, and the second one is an expression.

 ```elixir